jedjoud10/jedjoud10.github.io/content/blog/cflake_rewrite.md

 **Bare bones stuff needed to get simple engine running:**
 1. Event execution through custom dependency graph
 2. Robust ECS system (multithreadable too)
-3. Graphics API with the same old interface (type safe) BUT without abusing the type system and making everything a trait/generic
+3. Graphics API with the same old interface (type safe) BUT without abusing the type system and making everything a trait/generic (too slow for compilation)
 4. Get EGUI running so we can implement a proper editor interface
+5. Reflectable types so that we can make use of an editor interface